ivypratiwi/diabetes_classification/README.md

 # Local Setup
 Jupyter notebook is required to run the code.

 If the Jupyter notebook is in the local computer, copy this folder to your jupyter notebook path.
-Then, open the file in your local jupyter notebook.
+Then, open the `diabetes_classification.ipynb` file in your local jupyter notebook.
 Run the code in the jupyter notebook.